GoogleCloudPlatform/ml-on-gcp/sklearn/gae_serve/README.md

     **This step could take several minutes to complete.**

-1. If the deployment is successful, you can test it from the command line:

-    - Create an API key with the "Create credentials" button on the [Credentials](https://console.cloud.google.com/apis/credentials) page.
+1. If the deployment is successful, you can access it by first creating an API key with the "Create credentials" button on the [Credentials](https://console.cloud.google.com/apis/credentials) page.
 Make sure you switch to the correct GCP project first.

-    - Now you can test the service endpoint: (Remember to replace `PROJECT_ID` and `API_KEY` with their actual values below.)
+1. You can access the deployed service in a few different ways: (Remember to replace `PROJECT_ID` and `API_KEY` with their actual values below.)

+    * From the command line:

     `curl -H "Content-Type: application/json" -X POST -d '{"X": [[1, 2], [5, -1], [1, 0]]}' "https://modelserve-dot-PROJECT_ID.appspot.com/predict?key=API_KEY"`